mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 var childQueryFields = queryGroup.QueryFields.ToList();
 ```

-#### The shorter, the better
+#### - The shorter, the better

-The methods must only contains few lines of codes.
-We prefer to have it maximum of 25 lines of codes per method.
+The methods must only contains few lines of code.
+We prefer to have it maximum of 25 lines of code per method.

 **Note**: It is not always the case.
 This is not a strict compliance.

-## Arguments
+## :heavy_check_mark: Arguments

 This is an author's preference.
 Always use a new-lined arguments.